dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * title: when the widget is a direct child of the page container, the widget is placed in a card with this title

+Apart from title, all widgets support the following two options:

+* roles: show container only if user is in one of these roles
+* if: show the widget if the expression is true

+These can be edited using Dashjoin Studio.
+Some widgets, like the container, expose them via the layout editor as well.

 Widgets can be grouped into the following three categories.

 ### Container Widgets